Call them movie orphans.

 “People can get carried away,” says sales rep Andrew Herwitz, a former Miramax acquisition exec.
 “If you really respond to a film and it tests badly, what can you do?” he says.
 “It’s bad enough that you pay too much for a film, (but) do you spend another several million dollars releasing it?”

 Herwitz and others dismiss the notion that distribs acquire films just to steal them from their competitors.
 But several other factors keep the dysfunctional adoption process going:

 In the hopes of an Oscar nod, audience-friendly foreign films can look quite appetizing — but if the nomination doesn’t come through, neither does the release.

-Potential remakes reported reason behind handful of acquired foreign films that remain in distributors’ vaults
+Potential remakes have been the reported reason behind a handful of acquired foreign films that remain in distributors’ vaults.

 It’s not always distribs that are at fault: Producers, up to their waists in debt, are forced to take quick coin upfront over a theatrical commitment.

 But ultimately, should the same company be producing $100-million-event pictures in Italy and New Zealand at the same time as acquiring low budget premieres at Sundance?